RobTangle/Venturapp/README.md

 ## Main Techs used:

-#### Front-end: JavaScript, ReactJS, CSS, axios
+#### Front-end: JavaScript, ReactJS, CSS, Axios

-#### Back-end: TypeScript, Express, Mongoose, MongoDB
+#### Back-end: TypeScript, Express.js, Mongoose, MongoDB

 <hr>

 ## How to run the application

-NOTE 1: This project is divided in to main folders: "client" and "api".
+NOTE 1: This project is divided into two main folders: "client" and "api".
 The "client" folder is responsible of running the front-end react application.
 The "api" folder is responsible of running the Express-Mongo back-end application.
 <br>